netscaler/netscaler-k8s-ingress-controller/docs/configure/cpx-service-type-lb.md

 ### Troubleshooting

 - By default.
 Netscaler CPX uses the IP address range range 192.168.1.0/24 for internal communication, the IP address 192.168.1.1 as internal gateway to the host, and the IP address IP address 192.168.1.2 as NSIP.
-The ports 9080 and 9443 are used as management ports between the Citrix ingress controller and Netscaler CPX for HTTP and HTTPS.
+The ports 9080 and 9443 are used as management ports between the Netscaler ingress controller and Netscaler CPX for HTTP and HTTPS.
 If the 192.168.1.0/24 network falls within the range of PodCIDR, you can allocate a different set of IP addresses for internal communication.
 The `NS_IP` and `NS_GATEWAY` environment variables control which IP address is used by Netscaler CPX for NSIP and gateway respectively.
-The same IP address must also be specified as part of the Citrix ingress controller environment variable `NS_IP` to establish the communication between the Citrix ingress controller and Netscaler CPX.
+The same IP address must also be specified as part of the Netscaler ingress controller environment variable `NS_IP` to establish the communication between the Netscaler ingress controller and Netscaler CPX.

 - By default, BGP on Netscaler CPX runs on port 179 and all the BGP traffic coming to the TCP port 179 is handled by Netscaler CPX.
-If there is a conflict, for example if you are using Calico’s external BGP peering capability to advertise your cluster prefixes over BGP, you can change the BGP port with the environment variable to the Citrix ingress controller `BGP_PORT`.
+If there is a conflict, for example if you are using Calico’s external BGP peering capability to advertise your cluster prefixes over BGP, you can change the BGP port with the environment variable to the Netscaler ingress controller `BGP_PORT`.

 - Use source IP (USIP) mode of Netscaler does not work due to the constraints in Kubernetes.
 If the source IP address is required by the service, you can enable the CIP (client IP header) feature on the HTTP/SSL service-type services by using the following annotations.